Vacancy at the Juniorprofessorship of international and monetary macroeconomics

 We are hiring a research and teaching assistant, who is also expected to write a doctoral thesis under the supervision of Prof. Dr. Sebastian Rüth.

-The position will commence in April 2022.
+Employment may begin at the earliest possible date.
 Interested candidates can find further information (in German only) here.

 Presentation of the Annual Report of the German Council of Economic Experts